Raziz1/Solar_PCB/README.md

 * Characterize battery charging from solar cell during an entire charging cycle.
 * Fix switch node ringing with a snubber circuit.
 * Add reverse polarity protection.
+* The Arduino utilizes a 5V Low Dropout (LDO) regulator with a dropout voltage of 200mV.
+Consequently, if the battery voltage drops below 5.2V, the Arduino will shut down.
+To address this issue, we can incorporate an intermediary buck-boost converter capable of operating at low input voltages.

 # Resources
 * [Designing a Solar and Li-ion Battery Powered Charger / Power Source Part 1](https://www.youtube.com/watch?v=NaxtGdHR_6E)